telerik/maui-docs/controls/busyindicator/busyindicator-animations.md

 # Animations

-The BusyIndicator provides options for controlling the behavior of its built-in animations and enables you to define custom animations.
+The BusyIndicator provides options for controlling the size and color of its built-in animations and enables you to define custom animations.

 ## Built-in Animations